bearstech/responses_proxy/README.rst

 You can aslo use a `RequestsMock` in you unit tests::

-    from responses_proxy import RequestsMock
+    import responses_proxy
     import requsests

     def test_url():
-        with RequestsMock(document_root='/path/to/document_root'):
+        with responses_proxy.RequestsMock():
             requests.get('http://bearstech.com')
-            # https will work to
+            # https will work to. both are registered
             requests.get('https://bearstech.com')